 He scared me from the get-go.
-Standing over 6 feet tall he was bald headed with a large neck and biceps bigger than my thighs.
-He was wearing a tight black tee shirt with no sleeves and his arms were covered in tattoos.
-Long black-jeaned legs led up to a firm torso and large barrel like chest.
+Standing over 6 feet tall he was bald-headed with a large neck and biceps bigger than my thighs.
+He was wearing a tight black tee-shirt with no sleeves and his arms covered in tattoos.
+Long black-jeaned legs led up to a firm torso and large barrel-like chest.
 I was an office worker, a little over 5 foot 2 in flats, so it’s hardly any wonder he seemed like a giant.

 Without making it too obvious, as I know he had spotted me, too, I crossed the road and looked into a shop window as if I was interested.
 After a moment, I walked on with a quick glance over my shoulder.
 He was watching me.
 Was I obvious?

 A couple of weeks later, I saw him again.
 I was going back to work after lunch.
 Getting away from the desk and air conditioning was a must for me.
 Looking up, he was there again.
 This time, he was standing on the street talking to a couple of guys who looked rough.
 They had long hair tied in ponytails and were dressed scruffily.
 I came to an abrupt halt and for a moment he glanced my way and then continued his conversation.
 I didn’t want to walk past any of them.
 They scared me.
 So I turned around and went back to the office the other way.

 This guy freaked me out, and I didn’t know why.
 We didn’t know each other; he was just a random guy on the street.

 Ha!
 Ha!
 Me, Kristy Moon getting freaked out, but actually, it was more than that.

 My first proper encounter with him came on a night out with Sharon and Claire, my friends from the office.